NexClipper/nexclipper.github.io/docs/intro_en.md

 Prometheus ecosystem can be quickly and easily deployed in any production environment. ([https://github.com/NexClipper/provbee](https://github.com/NexClipper/provbee))
 - NexClipper Cloud allows you to quickly and easily deploy Prometheus ecosystem through a simple installation command.
 - NexClipper On-Premise provides a separate Prometheus server cluster and various ecosystem installation and operation environments in multiple multi-cloud environments.
 - Long-term storage can be configured based on open source softwares.
-(Avoiding vendor dependency)
+(To avoid vendor dependency)
-- Provisioned based on PromScale, which is basically composed of TimescaleDB, and storage period and capacity can be increased whenever necessary.
+- Provisioned based on PromScale, which is composed of TimescaleDB, and storage period and capacity can be increased whenever necessary.

 #### Klevr
-Similar to the Bastion Host role, even in a blocking environment such as a firewall, the open source-based Task Manager([https://github.com/NexClipper/klevr](https://github.com/NexClipper/klevr)) executes asynchronous jobs, so it can be operated in a private cloud environment.
+Similar to the Bastion Host role, even in a private network such as a firewall, the open source-based Task Manager([https://github.com/NexClipper/klevr](https://github.com/NexClipper/klevr)) executes asynchronous jobs, so it can be operated in a private cloud environment.
 - Separate charts or resources can be directly distributed, and operation is possible in a private environment that is isolated for security reasons.
 - Cluster management or operation is possible without direct access to KubeAPI.
 - Remotely modify and manage Prometheus and AlertManager config.